gajh-classes/FFT_reference/README.md

 # CUDA FFT Reference code

-This is the reference fast fourier transform(fft) code for computer architecture class 2020.\
+This is the reference fast fourier transform(FFT) code for computer architecture class 2020.\
-Find "ExecFft" function in src/ffthelper.cu, where the radix-2 colley tukey algorithm is implemented as a reference code.
+Find "ExecFft" function in src/ffthelper.cu, where the radix-2 cooley tukey algorithm is implemented as a reference code.
 You are asked to change the function to optimize for the GPU architecture, using the gpgpu-sim simulator.